-While they were at work, Tommy said, "Pray, Harry, did you ever hear the story of the men that were obliged to live six years upon that terrible cold country (I forget the name of it), where there is nothing but snow and ice, and scarcely any other animals, but great bears, that are ready to eat men up?
-Harry .--- Yes, I have.
-T .--- And did not the very thoughts of it frighten you dreadfully?
-H.-No; I cannot say they did.
-T.-Why, should you like to live in such a country?
-H.-No, certainly; I am very happy that I was born in such a country as this, where the weather is scarcely ever too hot or too cold; but a man must bear patiently whatever is his lot in this world.
-T .- That is true.
-But should you not cry, and be very much afflicted, if you were left upon such a country?
-H.-I should certainly be very sorry if I was left. there alone, more especially as I am not big enough, or strong enough, to defend myself against such fierce animals; but the crying would do me no good; it would be better to do something, and endeavour to help myself.
-T .--- Indeed I think it would; but what could you do?
-H .--- Why, I should endeavour to build myself a house, if I could find myself materials.
-T.-And what materials is a house made of?
-I thought it had been impossible to make a house without having a great many people of different trades, such as carpenters and bricklayers.
-H .--- You know there are houses of different sizes.
-The houses that the poor people live in are very different from your father's house.
-T .--- Yes, they are little, nasty, dirty, disagreeable places; I should not like to live in them at all.
-H .-- And yet the poor are in general as strong and healthy as the rich.
-But if you could have no other, you would rather live in one of them than be exposed to the weather?
-T .-- Yes, certainly.
-And how would you make one of them?
-H .--- If I could get any wood, and had a hatchet, I would cut down some branches of trees, and stick them upright in the ground, near to each other.
-T .- And what then?
-H.-I would then get some other branches, but more full of small wood; and these I would interweave between them, just as we make hurdles to confine the sheep; and then, as that might not be warm enough to resist the wind and cold, I would cover them over, both within and without, with clay.
-T.-Clay! what is that?
-H.-It is a particular kind of earth, that sticks to your feet when you tread upon it, or to your hands when you touch it.
-T .-- I declare I did not think it had been so easy to make a house.
-And do you think that people could really live in such houses?
-H.-Certainly they might, because many persons live in such houses here; and I have been told that in many parts of the world they have not any other.
-T.-Really, I should like to try to make a house; do you think, Harry, that you and I could make one?
-H .--- Yes, if I had wood and clay enough, I think I could, and a small hatchet to sharpen the stakes and make them enter the ground.
+While they were at work, Tommy said, "Pray, Harry, did you ever hear the story of the men that were obliged to live six years upon that terribly cold country (I forget the name of it), where there is nothing but snow and ice, and scarcely any other animals but great bears, that are ready to eat men up?"-Harry.
+Yes, I have.-T. And did not the very thoughts of it frighten you dreadfully?-H. No, I cannot say they did.-T. Why, should you like to live in such a country?-H. No, certainly; I am very happy that I was born in such a country as this, where the weather is scarcely ever too hot or too cold; but a man must bear patiently whatever is his lot in this world.-T. That is true.
+But should you not cry, and be very much afflicted, if you were left upon such a country?-H. I should certainly be very sorry if I were left there alone, more especially as I am not big enough, or strong enough, to defend myself against such fierce animals; but the crying would do me no good; it would be better to do something, and endeavour to help myself.-T. Indeed, I think it would; but what could you do?
+H. Why, I would endeavour to build myself a house, if I could find any materials.-T. And what materials is a house made of?
+I thought it had been impossible to make a house without having a great many people of different trades, such as carpenters and bricklayers.-H. You know there are houses of different sizes.
+The houses that the poor people live in are very different from your father's house.-T. Yes, they are little, nasty, dirty, disagreeable places; I should not like to live in them at all.-H. And yet the poor are in general as strong and healthy as the rich.
+But if you could have no other, you would rather live in one of them than be exposed to the weather?-T. Yes, certainly.
+And how would you make one of them?-H. If I could get any wood, a fortoi and had a hatchet, I would cut down some branches of trees, and stick them upright in the ground, near to each other.-T. And what then?-H. I would then get some other branches, but more full of small wood; and these I would interweave between them, just as we make hurdles to confine the sheep; and then, as that might not be warm enough to resist the wind and cold, I would cover them over, both within and without, with clay.-T. Clay!
+What is that?- H. It is a particular kind of earth that sticks to your feet when you tread upon it, or to your hands when you touch it.-T. I declare I did not think it had been so easy to make a house.
+And do you think that people could really live in such houses?-H. Certainly they might, because many persons live in such houses here; and I have been told that in many parts of the world they have not any other.-T. Really, I should like to try to make a house; do you think, Harry, that you and I could make one?-H. Yes, if I had wood and clay enough, I think I could; and a small hatchet to sharpen the stakes, and make them enter the ground.